abinit/abinit/doc/tutorial/eph4mob.md

     Note also that transport properties at low temperatures are much more difficult to converge as the derivative of the Fermi-Dirac distribution is strongly peaked around the Fermi level and hence a very dense sampling is needed to convergence the BZ integrals.
-    In a nutshell, avoid low T unless you are really interested in this region.
+    In a nutshell, avoid low temperatures unless you are really interested in this region.

 The [[sigma_erange]] variable defines the energy window, below the VBM and above the